 Two of the best ways to approach meal prep include batch cooking complete recipes or bulk prep ingredients.

 - Batch cooking requires cooking complete keto recipes in large batches and then dividing them into individual meals.
-Think cooking a massive portion of your favorite low carbohydrate casserole, dividing it up into single-serve portions, and then storing it in the freezer or fridge for heating and eating later.
+Think cooking a massive portion of your favorite low-carbohydrate casserole, dividing it up into single-serve portions, and then storing it in the freezer or fridge for heating and eating later.

 - Bulk prepping ingredients means cooking individual ingredients separately and then portioning them out to build your meals for the week.
-Think cooking 2-3 of your favorite keto proteins, roasting or sauteing off 2-3 different low-carb vegetables, and combining them with some high-fat sauces.
+Think about cooking 2-3 of your favorite keto proteins, roasting or sauteing off 2-3 different low-carb vegetables, and combining them with some high-fat sauces.

 You can choose to meal prep whatever you'd like, but ultimately both of these methods can help you save time and money on meal prep while also sharpening up your chef skills in the kitchen.

 Prepare ahead of time and make a grocery list before heading to the store, be sure to make note of ingredients you already have in your pantry and could use first.

 2. Mise en Place then Plan a Specific Day to Prepare/Cook and Portion

 The key to conquering meal prep is to master the art of mise en place, a French term that means "everything in its place".

 This means not only planning your recipes or making a grocery list ahead of time but coming home from the store and getting organized in your kitchen before starting the cooking process.

 Pick a day of the week to complete your grocery shopping and try to plan on going home and prepping your ingredients in advance by:

 - Pre-washing and cutting all of your veggies and herbs